bartoszlenar/Validot/docs/DOCUMENTATION.md

   - [Translations](#translations) - values for the message keys used in specification.
   - [Reference loop](#reference-loop) protection - prevention against stack overflow exception.
 - Settings are represented by `ValidationSettings` class (namespace `Validot.Settings`).
-- All properties in `ValidationSettings` are read-only, but you can change their values only with the related methods.
+- All properties in `ValidationSettings` are read-only, but you can change their values with the related methods.

 ``` csharp
 var settings = new ValidatorSettings();